 Bramasol works with you to evaluate the system changes needed under the new regulations, determine how significant they will be going forward, and lay out a path toward implementation with an emphasis on the impact to the SAP system.
-As a partner of both SAP and Nakisa, we provide a holistic view to the impact the new Leasing standard will have on your organization.
+As the leading consulting partner for SAP CLM, we provide a holistic view to the impact the new Leasing standard will have on your organization.
 Our methodology and approach will help ensure that you can meet the upcoming changes to the standards.

 To comply quickly with the existing standards, many companies chose interim solutions that made big promises but were short on delivery.
 Others, chose to stick with brute force methods.
 They all promised:

 Fully integrated to your ERP solution with bidirectional feeds

 Robust reporting and disclosures